hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/04_loops_and_scripts.md

 Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.

+Let's start with a simple varible that has a single number stored in it:

+	$ num=25

+*How do we know that we actually created the bash variable?* We can use the `echo` command to print to terminal:

+	$ echo num

+What do you see in the terminal?
+The `echo` utility takes what arguments you provide and prints to terminal.
+In this case it interpreted `num` as a a character string and simply printed it back to us.
+This is because when using the variable as an argument to the `echo` command, we explicitly use a `$` in front of it:

+	$ echo $num

+Now you should see the number 25 returned to you.
+Did you notice that when we created the variable we just typed in the variable name?
+This is standard shell notation (syntax) for defining and using variables.
+When defining the variable (i.e. setting the value) you can just type it as is, but when **retrieving the value of a variable don't forget the `$`!**

+Variables can also store a string of character values.
 In the example below, we define a variable or a 'bucket' called `file`.
 We will put a filename `Mov10_oe_1.subset.fq` as the value inside the bucket.

 	$ file=Mov10_oe_1.subset.fq

-Once you press return, you should be back at the command prompt. *How do we know that we actually created the bash variable?* We can use the echo command to list what's inside `file`:
+Once you press return, you should be back at the command prompt.
+Let's check what's stored inside `file`:

 	$ echo $file

-What do you see in the terminal?
-If the variable was not created, the command will return nothing.
-Did you notice that when we created the variable we just typed in the variable name, but when using it as an argument to the `echo` command, we explicitly use a `$` in front of it (`$file`)?
-Why?

-Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
-This is standard shell notation (syntax) for defining and using variables. **Don't forget the `$` when you want to retrieve the value of a variable!**

 Let's try another command using the variable that we have created.
 In the last lesson, we introduced the `wc -l` command which allows us to count the number of lines in a file.
 We can count the number of lines in `Mov10_oe_1.subset.fq` by referencing the `file` variable, but first move into the `raw_fastq` directory: